nvnkmrm/scripts/xrun/README.md

 ## Features

 - Execute any command across multiple directories
-- Control traversal depth (default: 1 level)
+- Control traversal depth with min and max depth parameters
+- Skip shallow directories and run commands only at specified depth ranges
 - Specify custom starting directory
 - Error handling: failures in one directory won't block others
 - Provides a summary of successful and failed operations
 - Displays relative paths for easy identification
+- Timing and verbose output options

 ## Installation